jkotan/nexdatas.tools/doc/nxsfileinfo.rst

    --copy-map COPYMAP    json or yaml map {output: input} to re-arrange
                         metadata
    --copy-map-field COPYMAPFIELD
-                        field json or yaml with map {output: input} to re- arrange metadata:The default: 'scientificMetadata.nxsf
+                        field json or yaml with map {output: input} to re-arrange metadata:The default:
-                        ileinfo_parameters.copymap.value'
+			'scientificMetadata.nxsfileinfo_parameters.copymap.value'
    --copy-map-file COPYMAPFILE
                         json or yaml file containing the copy map, see also --copy-map --proposal-as-proposal
                         Store the DESY proposal as the SciCat proposal --h5py               use h5py module as a nexus reader